Enternikot/NuxtAnime/README.md

 });
 ```

 That's it!
-You can now use NuxtANime in your Nuxt app ✨
+You can now use NuxtAnime in your Nuxt app ✨

 ```js
 <script>